ChengUCB/NequIP-LES/docs/guide/deployment.md

 | `enable_CuEquivarianceContracter` | Allegro | ✅ | ✅ |
 | `enable_TritonContracter` | Allegro | ❌ | ✅ |

-The ❌ entries are the upstream packages' own limitation, not a LES one.
+The ❌ entries are the upstream packages' own limitation -- those two are inference-only -- not a LES one.
+Every ✅ above is exercised on GPU by `run_gpu.sh`: the inference column as an export with the modifier applied, the training column as a training run with the model wrapped in `nequip.model.modify`.

 `nequip-compile` takes its positional arguments first, because `--modifiers` accepts a list and would otherwise swallow them: